malakmsameh/ERDIAGRAM/README.md

 # DIAGRAM
-An ER Diagram that shows the relationship between entities of  a library system
+A Diagram that shows the relationship between entities of  a library system